-Renaissance trio Mascherata - trained between them at Oxford, Cambridge, the Guildhall School of Music and Drama, the Royal Academy of Music and the Schola Cantorum at Basel - specialize in the intimate music of Renaissance Venice and Spain.
-Our versatility (kaleidoscopic permutations of recorders, voices, Renaissance harp, recitation, percussion and any number of plucked instruments: lute, theorbo, guitars, vihuela...) means we have the capacity to weave dazzling tapestries of colour, repertorial possibility and texture.
+Renaissance trio Mascherata trained between them at Oxford, Cambridge, the Guildhall School of Music and Drama, the Royal Academy of Music and the Schola Cantorum at Basel specialize in the intimate music of Renaissance Venice and Spain.
+Our versatility (kaleidoscopic permutations of recorders, voices, Renaissance and Baroque harps, recitation, percussion and any number of plucked instruments: lute, theorbo, guitars, vihuela...) means we have the capacity to weave dazzling tapestries of colour, repertorial possibility and texture.

 Formed in early 2010 for a concert in Venice, our first programme, Musica per una serata veneziana, took as its starting point the arrival of Henri III of France into Venice in 1574.
 Recent programmes have been focussed on Spanish music: spagnoletto themes, Valderrábano and Mudarra on vihuela and harp, and strummed villancicos aplenty.

-We have run an educational concert at Lake Garda; given the evening concert at a conference on Renaissance music at Oxford University, at which two of us presented papers; improvised at Kensington Palace; performed extensively under the auspices of Oxford's Bate Collection and given a recital for Wenner recorders at the Greenwich International Early Music exhibition.
+We have run educational concerts at Lake Garda; given the evening concert at a conference on Renaissance music at Oxford University, at which two of us presented papers; improvised at Kensington Palace and Shakespeare's Globe; performed at the Ashmolean Museum and extensively under the auspices of Oxford's Bate Collection, and given a recital for Wenner recorders at the Greenwich International Early Music exhibition.

-Mascherata were also finalists at the International Early Music Competition, Middelburg, The Netherlands in 2011.
+Mascherata were also 3rd prize-winners at the International Early Music Competition, Middelburg, The Netherlands in 2011.

-We're currently developing our site; to be informed of news and updates, please send an e-mail to firstname.lastname@example.org asking to join our mailing list.
+We're currently updating our site; to be informed of news and updates, please send an e-mail to email@example.com asking to join our mailing list.